jannepetter/databricks-terraform/README.md

 joo-scope is now mapped to mykv and you can fetch secrets with the key

 dbutils comes with databricks, when remote connecting.
 No need to import (at least with notebooks)

+## UC memo

+- UC metadata is stored in databricks services.
+It persists even when the storage is destroyed.